B. J. Medical College: Undergraduate

-Every year, the college admits 250 students to the undergraduate (MBBS) course via NEET.15% AIQ quota is there for All India students and 85% is the state quota.
+Every year, the college admits 250 students to the undergraduate (MBBS) course via National Eligibility cum Entrance Test (Undergraduate).
+15% AIQ quota is there for All India students and 85% is the state quota.
 Earlier the method of selection was a combination of entrance examinations held at the state and national levels.
-The duration of training is four and a half years years followed by compulsory internship for 1 year in urban and rural settings.
+The duration of training is four and a half years followed by compulsory internship for 1 year in urban and rural settings.

 Post graduate

 B.J.
 Medical College, Pune offers training in pre-clinical, para-clinical, and clinical disciplines.
 Previously granting degrees under the University of Pune, the institute is now affiliated to the Maharashtra University of Health Sciences (MUHS), Nasik.
-The duration of training is three years for degree (MD or MS) courses and two years for diploma courses.
+The duration of training is three years for degree (Doctor of Medicine(MD) or Master of Surgery(MS)) courses and two years for diploma courses.
 For undergraduate courses, the method of selection is by competitive entrance examinations held at the state and national levels.
 In addition, some seats are reserved for medical officers who have completed a pre-specified number of years of service in the rural areas of the state of Maharashtra.